mysensors/NodeManager/README.md

 SensorAPDS9960      | 1     | USE_APDS9960       | SparkFun RGB and Gesture Sensor                                                                   | https://github.com/sparkfun/APDS-9960_RGB_and_Gesture_Sensor
 SensorNeopixel      | 1     | USE_NEOPIXEL       | Control a Neopixel LED                                                                            | https://github.com/adafruit/Adafruit_NeoPixel

-### Advanced features
+### Built-in features

-NodeManager provides useful built-in features which can be disabled if you need to save some storage for your code.
+NodeManager built-in features can be enabled/disabled also when you need to save some storage for your code.
 To enable/disable a buil-in feature:
 * Install the required library if any
 * Enable the corresponding feature by setting it to ON in the main sketch.
 To disable it, set it to OFF